Challenge level: 3 out of 5

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.

-We have found an insurance policy provider that covers you for this and we will send you the details once you register for the challenge.
+We have found an insurance policy provider that covers you for this and also covers you for cancellation due to medically-diagnosed COVID-19.
+We will send you the details once you register for the challenge.

 Currently, UK citizens do not require a visa for Italy, but we'll let you know if this changes before the challenge in 2022.